TheProjectM/2019/Docker/README.md

 **Introduction**

 Here in part5, you reach the top of the hierarchy of distributed applications: the **stack**.
 A stack is a group of interrelated services that share dependencies, and can be orchestrated and scaled together.
-A single stack is capable of defining and coordinating the funcitonality of an entir application(though very complex applications may want to use multiple stacks)
+A single stack is capable of defining and coordinating the functionality of an entire application(though very complex applications may want to use multiple stacks)

  Some good news is, you have technically been working with stacks since part3, when you created a Compose file and used `docker stack deploy`.
 But that was a single service stack running on a single host, which is not usually what takes place in production.
 Here, you can take what you've learned, make multiple services relate to each other, and run them on multiple machines.